KahaanGandhi/multi-armed-bandits/README.md

 ## Existing Bandit Algorithms

-There are many existing bandit algorithms and deep reinforcement learning algorithms that can be applied to MAB problems.
+There are many existing bandit algorithms and deep RL algorithms that can be applied to MAB problems.
 - **$\epsilon$-First:** Begins with a pure exploration phase, selecting arms randomly for a fixed number of initial trials ($\epsilon$), before switching to a pure exploitation phase, repeatedly selecting the best-known arm.
 - **$\epsilon$-Greedy:** Balances exploration and exploitation by choosing a random arm with a probability of $\epsilon$ and the best-known arm with a probability of $(1−\epsilon)$ [[4]](https://link.springer.com/article/10.1023/A:1013689704352).
 - **$\epsilon$-Decreasing:** Starts with a high exploration rate that decreases over time, allowing for more exploitation in later trials.